Boeing jetliner that suffered inflight blowout was restricted because of concern over warning light

 The plane made it back to Portland, however, and none of the 171 passengers and six crew members was seriously injured.

 Hours after the incident, the FAA ordered the grounding of 171 of the 218 Max 9s in operation, including all those used by Alaska Airlines and United Airlines, until they can be inspected.
-The airlines were still waiting Sunday for details about how to do the inspections.
+That led to flight cancellations at both carriers.

-Alaska Airlines, which has 65 Max 9s, and United, with 79, are the only U.S. airlines to fly that particular model of Boeing’s workhorse 737.
-United said it was waiting for Boeing to issue a “multi-operator message,” which is a service bulletin used when multiple airlines need to perform similar work on a particular type of plane.
+Early Monday, Alaska Airlines was forced to cancel 20% of all flights, 141 in all.
+United cancelled 221 flights, or 8% of its total flights scheduled for Monday.

-Boeing was working on the bulletin but had not yet submitted it to the FAA for review and approval, according to a person familiar with the situation.
-Producing a detailed, technical bulletin frequently takes a couple days, said the person, who spoke on condition of anonymity to describe a matter that the company and regulators have not publicly discussed.
+Boeing CEO Dave Calhoun called for a companywide webcast to talk about the incident with employees and senior leadership on Tuesday.

 Alaska Airlines flight 1282 took off from Portland at 5:07 p.m.
 Friday for a two-hour trip to Ontario, California.
 About six minutes later, the chunk of fuselage blew out as the plane was climbing at about 16,000 feet (4.8 kilometers).